Why Choose an Ultrafeed®?

 As an added safety feature, the Posi-Pin has a shear point that will break before your machine does.
 If your needle hits something hard like a snap, the Posi-Pin is designed to shear before causing internal damage to the machine.
 Pulling the pin out makes the machine stop working, another excellent safety feature.

 Another bonus of the Posi-Pin is that it makes bobbin winding fast and easy without repetitively punching the needle through the same spot in the fabric.
 With a friction clutch system, you have to turn a nut that’s likely difficult to loosen in order to wind bobbins (overtightening is common to help reduce slippage while sewing).
-With the Posi-Pin System, it’s as simple as pulling out the pin to disengage the flywheel, and then using your foot control to wind the bobbin without the needle moving up and down.
+With the Posi-Pin System, it’s as simple as pulling out the pin to disengage the balance wheel, and then using your foot control to wind the bobbin without the needle moving up and down.

 When it comes to a quality sewing machine, the body casting is the most important and fundamental element.
 The casting is the foundation of the machine.
 If the casting on a sewing machine is poorly made, it can cause irreparable damage to the other parts.
 Internal components will begin failing, leading to a domino effect of other problems, ultimately resulting in an unusable machine.